 My Realty Gains

-If you are interested in passive income with low-risk exposure, multifamily real estate syndications can be an attractive investment opportunity.
+If you are interested in passive income with low-risk exposure, multifamily real estate syndication can be an attractive investment opportunity.

 Those who are new to multifamily investing should take the time to research the topic and learn all they can about it.
 To get started, you should familiarize yourself with the business terminology.
 This article includes some of the more commonly used terms in multifamily investing.

 Multifamily syndication is a group of individuals or companies who pool their financial resources to purchase and operate a multifamily building together while sharing the associated risk of ownership and returns in terms of rent and other tenant fees.
 The syndication structure typically involves a general partner, or syndicator, who runs business operations, and a limited partner, or investor, who provides funds for the acquisition of the syndication property.

 Multifamily syndication involves a general partner, commonly known as a sponsor or syndicator.
 He or she is responsible for managing the operations of the business.
 His role is to identify suitable investment assets, recruit passive investors, and oversee daily operations.
 The syndicator has unlimited liability as to the partnership owner.

 Usually, multifamily syndication has a team of general partners who oversees all aspects of the syndication, but it can also be one person.